model-bakers/model_bakery/README.rst

 With a simple and powerful API you can create many objects with a single line of code.

-Model Bakery is a rename of the legacy [Model Mommy project](https://pypi.org/project/model_mommy/).
+Model Bakery is a rename of the legacy `Model Mommy project <https://pypi.org/project/model_mommy/>`_.

 .. image:: https://travis-ci.org/model-bakers/model_bakery.svg?branch=master
     :target: https://travis-ci.org/model-bakers/model_bakery